sparsity-group/sparsity-group.github.io/README.md

-This site is build using [Hakyll](https://jaspervdj.be/hakyll/) and uses [`stack`](https://docs.haskellstack.org/en/stable/README/) for building the site.
-To work on this site you'll want to install Hakyll:
+This site is built using [Hakyll](https://jaspervdj.be/hakyll/) and uses [`stack`](https://docs.haskellstack.org/en/stable/README/) for building the site.
+To develop this site you'll want to install Hakyll:

 ```
 $ stack install hakyll